 If, for example, you are a digital marketing agency, one of your pillar pages might be about SEO, with cluster blog posts about keywords, Google search algorithms, and so on.

 Because a pillar page is typically a lot longer than a blog post, the holiday downtime is a perfect opportunity to get this project underway.

 Did you know that most people only stay on a website for 15 seconds?
 That’s not a lot of time to grab their attention.
 Any incremental changes you can make in the way you display your product or service and communicate your message to improve your bounce rate and increase conversion rates can therefore have a significant impact.

 Use the holiday break to gather research about how users are experiencing your website.
-Quantitative data, like site analytics and heatmaps, can be useful in showing you exactly how people are interacting with a page, while qualitative data – that is, feedback from real-live humans – can really help you gain insight to the motivations behind that behaviour.
+Quantitative data, like site analytics and heatmaps, can be useful in showing you exactly how people are interacting with a page, while qualitative data – that is, feedback from real-live humans – can help you gain insight into the motivations behind that behaviour.